fanurs/fanurs/README.md

 ### 📁 About My Personal Repositories

 I used to publish more personal projects here, but most of my current work involves larger collaborations that are not yet open source 😿.
-I hope to share some of these projects in the near future, pending internal reviews or publication.
+I hope to share some of these projects in the near future, once they've cleared internal review or been published.